openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 See also: [Sample .gitlab-ci.yml file](https://docs.openfaas.com/reference/cicd/gitlab/)

+> Note: OpenFaaS, OpenFaaS Cloud and ofc-bootstrap are all Open Source under the MIT license.

 ## Tutorial

 We will configure an existing GitLab installation and then use the `ofc-bootstrap` tool to install OpenFaaS Cloud in around 100 seconds.